Why Minor in Women's, Gender, and Sexuality Studies Studies

-A minor in Women and Gender Studies at Millersville will bolster your business degree, illuminating that you have learned to enthusiastically work with people who may look, think, and act differently than yourself in a professional setting - making you a better applicant and a more informed person.
+A minor in Women's, Gender, and Sexuality Studies at Millersville will bolster your business degree, illuminating that you have learned to enthusiastically work with people who may look, think, and act differently than yourself in a professional setting - making you a better applicant and a more informed person.

 Read more about Crystal Hardie Langston's career path and current position at Vanguard in her article below.